evanacox/sapphire/docs/src/sir.md

 (<val> =)? call <fn-sig>, <ty> <val>((<ty> <val>) (, <ty> <val>)*)
 ```

-### '`icmp`‘ - Integer Compare
+### '`icmp`‘ - Integral Comparison

-Compares two given integer or boolean values using a given comparison operation, and returns a `bool` representing the result of the comparison.
+Compares two given integer, boolean or pointer values using a given comparison operation, and returns a `bool` representing the result of the comparison.

 ```other
 %0 = icmp eq i32 %a, %b